Ace of Wands

 The Ace of Wands represents the archetype of the Visionary or Creator.

-He defines the passion, creativity and energy of life that fuels emotion and ambition.
-He has a clear sense of purpose and direction in life and is capable of taking risks to achieve his goals.
+He defines the passion, creativity, and energy that fuels emotion and ambition.
+He possesses a clear sense of purpose and direction in life, capable of taking risks to achieve his goals.
 He accepts the challenge, placing himself fully at the center of change and new beginnings.

-The Ace of Wands is controlled by the element fire.
-Fire transforms, changes, and symbolizes the passion to never accept the ordinary, instead forcing us to be creative, try new ideas and pursue our ambitions.
+The Ace of Wands is governed by the element of Fire.
+Fire transforms and changes; it symbolizes the passion to never accept the ordinary.
+Instead, it forces us to be creative, try new ideas, and pursue our ambitions.

-The reverse card does not represent the opposite so much as the lack: lack of ambition, lack of passion and lack of drive.
-The reverse card suggests that if the flame in our heart is extinguished then our life may become cold, repetitive and boring.
+The Reversed card does not represent the exact opposite so much as a lack: a lack of ambition, passion, and drive.
+It suggests that if the flame in our heart is extinguished, our life becomes cold, repetitive, and stagnant.

-There is nobody better to represent the new beginnings in our lives driven by our ambition and passion than the God who gave us fire in the first place.
+There is no figure better suited to represent these new, passion-driven beginnings than the god who gave us fire in the first place.

 Prometheus

-The wand is seen as a thing of magic and the oldest spell of all is the creation of fire.
-The Gods, and in particular Zeus (or in this deck, the Emperor) forbade humans from having this knowledge.
-Fire gives us the ability to create, change and transform the world around us.
-In short, we would become closer to the Gods themselves.
+The wand is traditionally seen as a tool of magic, and the oldest spell of all is the creation of fire.
+The gods, and in particular Zeus (The Emperor), forbade humanity from possessing this knowledge.
+Fire grants the ability to create, change, and transform the world.
+In short, it allows us to become closer to the gods themselves.

-Fire gives us the ability to create, change and transform the world around us.
+Fire grants the ability to create, change, and transform the world.

-One God went against this edict.
-Prometheus stole embers from the furnace of the God of Fire (Hephaestus, as seen in the Eight of Pentacles) thus giving us fire.
+One god went against this edict.
+Prometheus stole embers from the furnace of the God of Fire (Hephaestus, seen in the Eight of Pentacles), gifting the flame to humanity.

-For that he was severely punished but this was not a concern for him.
-His love for us and his passionate belief that we should live better was enough.
+For this, he was severely punished, but that was of little concern to him.
+His love for humanity and his passionate belief that we should live better was enough.

-He also took full responsibility for his actions.
-Prometheus is after all not the God of Fire.
-He is the God is forethought, and knew very well how his actions would turn out.
-Humanity would gain the power and ambition to tread where Gods walked, but he would be severely punished.
+Prometheus took full responsibility for his actions.
+He is not, after all, the God of Fire; he is the God of Forethought.
+He knew exactly how his actions would turn out.
+Humanity would gain the power and ambition to tread where gods walked, but he would be eternally punished.

 Description and Symbology

-As with all of the Ace cards in this deck, the card has a white background and contains a single archetype.
-We see Prometheus himself brandishing a firebrand as he presents the secret of fire to humanity.
+As with all the Ace cards in this deck, the background is white, focusing entirely on a single archetype.
+We see Prometheus himself brandishing a torch as he presents the secret of fire to humanity.

-The card could also show one of our distant ancestors with the newfound ability to create fire.
-In this case, we see a man’s blue body start to glow orange from the heat of the flame.
-This change of color is greatest around the head and heart.
-Fire allows us to create with the ingenuity of our mind and passion of our hearts.
+We see a man’s blue body beginning to glow orange from the heat of the flame.
+This shift in color is most intense around the head and heart: Fire allows us to create using both the ingenuity of the mind and the passion of the heart.

-Also, as with standard Tarot depictions, the firebrand has green leaves on it, suggesting living wood that would not normally burn.
-Thus, we are not just looking at fire but also fire as symbolic of passion and ambition.
-This fire does not burn in dry wood, but living flesh.
+As with standard Tarot depictions, the torch bears green leaves, suggesting living wood that would not normally burn.
+Thus, we are not looking at literal fire, but at fire as the symbol of passion and ambition.
+This fire does not consume dry wood; it burns within living flesh.

 The Ace symbol